 Diyarbakır also has a railway station, though few foreign visitors are likely to travel this way.
 You will have to come via cities like Ankara or Kayseri, and they may not leave every day.

-With so many bus companies connecting to Diyarbakır, including the city’s own Öz Diyarbakır company, a bus of some kind will be your best bet.
+With so many bus companies connecting to Diyarbakır, including the city’s own Öz Diyarbakır company, a bus of some sort will be your best option.

 I stayed at a hotel called Koprucu Hotel situated just next to Nebi Mosque.
 It’s right outside the northern walls of the Old City and it was easy to get everywhere in the above Diyarbakır guide on foot.